Two novel hybrid meeting formats

 I commented about the recursive nature of this…

 …and Anh Nguyen replied that the experience was like Inception.
-She also mentioned Giggl, which, in similar fashion, allows a group to interact (text and voice) on a shared internet portal.
+She also mentioned Giggl, which, similarly, allows a group to interact (text and voice) on a shared internet portal.
 This could be useful if you don’t have a Zoom license.

 Our pod experience